 - Register as an employer with HMRC and receive a login for PAYE Online.
 This usually takes five working days following registration.

 - Choose your payroll software.
 This will allow you to record employee details, calculate pay and deductions and report to HMRC.
-PayFit is a government-approved payroll provider and is listed on the Government's website.
+PayFit is a government-approved payroll provider and is listed on the GOV.UK website.

 After setting up your PAYE scheme, you also have the following ongoing obligations: